CEORocks/FrameFocus/README.md

 FrameFocus performs best with videos that have clear separation between content and background.
 Results may vary with highly dynamic or complex footage.
 For consistent results, use videos with plain borders or obvious framing.

----

-## 🙌 Acknowledgments

-Developed and maintained by [Your Name].
-Inspired by the everyday need for smarter, faster video editing solutions.

----

 ## 📄 License